mozilla/wikimo_content/README.md

 $ ./sync.py --push
 ```

-To sync the wiki back to git (for ex when someone forgot to use git... ;-).
+To sync the wiki back to git (for example when someone forgot to use git... ;-).

 ```
 $ ./sync.py --get